 When you have a dispersed team, enforcing the traditional 9-to-5 workday is challenging, primarily if your workforce is scattered throughout different time zones.
 Additionally, working from home can blur the line between work life and personal life.
 In the long run, these issues can impact employee productivity.

 Therefore, it’s critical to reinforce core company values and find innovative ways to make them resonate with your global employees.
 One simple, but often overlooked, method to enhance productivity is giving your team the flexibility and responsibility to manage their schedule.

 Studies have shown that employee satisfaction increases significantly when employees manage their working hours.
 According to the EY 2021 Work Reimagined Employee Survey, 54 percent of workers would leave their job for one that offers flexible work time.

 As long as projects are completed on time, enforcing strict working hours for remote teams is redundant.
 A better work-life balance will help support employee wellbeing and inspire engagement and commitment to common company goals.
 All of these are key drivers of increased productivity.

 What makes a successful remote team?

 When scaling a remote workforce, team cohesion is one of the top challenges.
 But, when you hire the right candidates, implement the best communication tools, and build a solid company culture through trust and flexibility, companies can achieve revenue growth in a fraction of the time.
 A remote team enhances productivity, which unlocks unlimited possibilities of success.

 Let Globalization Partners (G-P) be your global growth guide.
-Our Global Employment Platform™ enables companies to hire and onboard skilled international talent while maintaining legal compliance.
+Our Global Growth Platform™ enables companies to hire and onboard skilled international talent while maintaining legal compliance.
 Our HR team offers 24/7 assistance for employee payroll and benefits management, allowing you to concentrate on your daily operations.